andrewkwstich/MDSCL-Wordle-Coding-Challenge/README.md

 Instructions for the coding challenge, along with code to evaluate submissions, are found in `instructions.ipynb`.
 Most of the notebook was created by the coding challenge organizers; see `instructions.ipynb` for details.

 To see the results, simply run `instructions.ipynb`.
-If you do not have access to the Gitksan data, comment out the code under "Task 2".
+If you do not have access to the Gitksan data, comment out the code under "Task 2" in both `instructions.ipynb` and `solution.py`.

 The English and Gitksan solutions are both found in `solution.ipynb`, along with a few tests to ensure that the functions work as intended.